TheThingILearn/SDK-Emulator/README.md

 # sdkamulator
-a script for the sdk manager for linux that make it easier to setup sdk manger on your computer and to install and run android emulators.
+script for the sdk manager for linux that make it easier to setup sdk manger on your computer and to install and run android emulators.

+## Getting Started
+after you go over all the steps in the guide you will have up and running android emulator.

 ### Prerequisites
 - the commnad line tools: https://developer.android.com/studio